-Research tells us that social-emotional development is critical in early childhood for future success and is the foundation for learning (Rock & Crow, 2017).
+Research tells us social-emotional development is critical in early childhood for future success and is the foundation for learning (Rock & Crow, 2017).
 Children who learn appropriate social-emotional skills are known to do better in school because of their ability to problem solve, develop healthy relationships, learn from others and exhibit fewer behavioral problems.
-Development of healthy skills has lasting effects Did you know that, within early intervention, you must have parent consent in order to complete a screening, evaluation, or assessment?
-(IDEA, 2004)

-beyond childhood, such as increased health, success, and confidence into adulthood.
+Development of healthy skills has lasting effects beyond childhood, such as increased health, success, and confidence into adulthood.
 Strong parent-child relationships are extremely critical to healthy social-emotional skills, which early interventionists can help to support to ensure better outcomes for the child and family.
 A child's experiences throughout daily life at home, child care, outings, family gatherings, and neighborhoods all attribute to social-emotional development.